Music in the Woods

-Thank you all for a great festival in 2012!
+Thank you all for a great festival this year!

 If you enjoy folk, ballad, and other traditional music and want to shine your light, this is a free venue unlike any other.
 To participate, just call the Nature Center to sign-up for a spot.
 You need not be a professional; beginner, intermediate or advanced musicians are welcome.

 For those who just want to watch, listen, and learn, admission to Music in the Woods is FREE.
 There's no better way to spend a spring day with friends and family than at this melodious gathering.
 Just lay back and relax to the music, sing along, twirl to a dance or two, try out a didgeridoo, take a chance on a raffle, meet some good folks, have your cheek painted, and lunch on hotdogs and soda.
 There will be a number of vendors displaying, demonstrating, and selling handcrafted instruments and other musical fare.
 If you have your own instrument, bring it along and join a jam session.
 Or join a "Meet the Instrument" seminar.
 And if the spirit takes hold, ask to perform on stage if there's an opening.
 Anything is possible at Music in the Woods.

 Here are some photos from this year's festival.